 - Serve and enjoy!

 Mix the wet ingredients.
-This includes the almond butter, coconut oil, honey, vanilla, and applesauce.
+This includes the almond butter, coconut oil, honey, vanilla, and applesauce (or coconut milk).

 Then, mix the dry ingredients.
 This includes the cocoa powder, almond flour, salt, and baking powder.